 Musee d’Art et d´Histoire de Provence

-This unique museum of art and history in Provence was inaugurated in 1921 by Francois Carnot, who had the idea of creating a regional museum for visitors to learn about the rich ethnographic, historical and artistic heritage of eastern Provence, from prehistoric times entirely up to the first half of the twentieth century.
+This unique art and history museum in Provence was inaugurated in 1921 by Francois Carnot, who had the idea of creating a regional museum for visitors to learn about the rich ethnographic, historical and artistic heritage of eastern Provence, from prehistoric times right up to the first half of the 20th century.

-Francois Carnot was the son of the President of the Republic and had a large personal fortune, which enabled him to carry out a restoration work of the many rooms of the building.
+Francois Carnot was the son of the President of the Republic and had a large personal fortune, which enabled him to carry out restoration work on the building’s many rooms.

-Inside you will find a collection of art, porcelain, textiles, furniture, jewelry, agricultural tools and weapons.
+Inside you’ll find a collection of art, porcelain, textiles, furniture, jewelry, farming tools and weapons.

-The building formerly belonged to one of the oldest noble families in Provence – the Marquis Jean-Paul de Clapiers-Cabris.
-It was built in 1771 by the Milanese architect Jean Orello and became the Hotel de Clapiers-Cabris.
+The building used to belong to one of the oldest noble families in Provence – Marquis Jean-Paul de Clapiers-Cabris.
+It was built in 1771 by Milanese architect Jean Orello and became the Hotel de Clapiers-Cabris.

 Neoclassical architecture

-It is still one of the most elegant houses in Provence and has been nicknamed “The Little Trianon de Grasse” due to its affiliation with neoclassical architecture.
-However, the lines are softened by pink ocher colors in Italian style.
+It is still one of the most elegant houses in Provence and has been nicknamed “The Little Trianon of Grasse” due to its affiliation with neoclassical architecture.
+However, the lines are softened by Italian-style pink ochre colors.

-Above the front door is a head sculpture – “Head of Gordon” – which spews vipers out of its mouth.
+Above the entrance door is a head sculpture – “Head of Gordon” – spewing vipers out of its mouth.

-At the back of the building is a cozy garden (now a historical monument) of 1200 m2, which was most recently re-designed by landscape architect Jean Mus.
-A nice breathing space on the trip through this wonderful museum.
+At the back of the building is a cozy garden (now a historical monument) of 1200 m2, recently redesigned by landscape architect Jean Mus.
+A nice breathing space on the tour through this beautiful museum.

-The beautiful garden is planted with a huge magnolia, Japanese persimmon (Diospyros khaki), laurel, medlar (Mespilus germanica), and the iconic palm trees – introduced to the Côte d’Azur in the 19th century.
+The beautiful garden is planted with a huge magnolia, Japanese persimmon (Diospyros kaki), laurel, medlar (Mespilus germanica) and the iconic palm trees – introduced to the Côte d’Azur in the 19th century.

 By Tommy Sverre / 2021